artsy/README/playbooks/cloudflare.md

 Cloudflare is configured via Terraform in the [Infrastructure repo](https://github.com/artsy/infrastructure/blob/master/terraform/staging/cloudflare.tf)

+See [Enabling DDos Protection for a Subdomain via Cloudflare](https://github.com/artsy/potential/wiki/Platform-FAQ#enabling-ddos-protection-for-a-subdomain-via-cloudflare) for details on Cloudflare configuration

-Manage new protected domains by making PRs to this configuration.
+Manage new protected domains by making PRs to the Infrastructure repo.

 ## Cloudflare DNS